Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Fiber products and base change

 Following Milne \cite[Section 5.i]{Milne_algebraic_geometry}, let $\varphi:V\to S$ and $\psi:W\to S$ be regular maps of algebraic varieties over a field $\KK$.
 The set

 is closed in $V \times W$, having a canonical structure of an algebraic variety (see Milne \cite[Section 5.e]{Milne_algebraic_geometry}).
-The algebraic variety $V\times_S W$ is called the \emph{fibered product} of $V$ and $W$ over $S$.
+The algebraic variety $V\times_S W$ is called the \emph{fiber product} of $V$ and $W$ over $S$.
 Note that if $S$ consists of a single point, then $V\times_S W = V\times W$.

 We write $\varphi'$ for the map $V\times_S W \ni (v,w) \mapsto w \in W$ and $\psi'$ for the map $V\times_S W \ni (v,w) \mapsto v \in V$.
 One then has a commutative diagram:

 The system $(V \times_S W,\varphi',\psi')$ has the following universal property: for any regular maps $\alpha:T\to V$ and $\beta:T\to W$ such that $\varphi\alpha = \psi\beta$, there is a unique regular map $(\alpha,\beta):T\to V \times_S W$ such that the following diagram commutes: